-This has been a Christmas morning tradition in my family for over sixty years and counting, which I’ve tweaked into a vegan version.
+This has been a Christmas morning tradition in my family for over sixty years and counting, and although it contains sugar, I decided to add it to my blog.
 We make up the dough on Christmas Eve, refrigerate it overnight, and bake it on Christmas morning.
 Allow about five hours for construction and risings.
-It is, obviously, nowhere near low-fat.
-Ah well, it’s only once a … Read more

 These bites are dense and rich.
 There are all sorts of things you can do to tweak them to your personal taste: add another egg for richer, chewier, cake-like cookies.
 Add apple butter for part of the dairy butter to cut fat.
 Add more butter if you want your cookies to spread out more.
 Add half brown sugar and half … Read more

 I grew up eating rice pudding, and regard it as a cool weather staple.
 But how to create a low carb version?
 I recently discovered Shirataki “rice”, and its gelatinous consistency lends itself perfectly to a rice-like pudding dessert.
 Voila!